idooo/devterm-hobby-project/README.md

 It also has LightDM + xfce for UI but it's kinda boring to use this amazing retro-looking device with graphical interface.
 Let's try to set it up for a serious business and a maximum entertainment without any GUI - just how it was in the good old days.

 Last Linux distro I've touched (not counting servers) was Red Hat Linux 9 (not RHEL!).
 I know nothing about modern linuxes + I always forget all the voodoo you have to do to make them work.
-So here I'll storing my notes and useful scripts as I go with this hobby project
+So here I'll be storing my notes and useful scripts as I go with this hobby project

 ![This is an image](./images/devterm.jpg?raw=true)